We continue by telling people that they can look into the history and learn more about the cartograph. History

 In recent decades, this model has begun to shift on its head.
 With the advent of information technologies, combined with innovations in transport logistics, it has become increasingly viable for companies to deliver goods directly to the homes of consumers.
 Rather than coming to a central market-place, goods are able to move directly from manufacturer to consumer.
 Frictions about what is needed where have been reduced, and costs and energy associated with physical markets vs virtual markets have been similarly reduced.

-We can think of each of these regimes of behavior and as each two separate attractor basins within a variegated possibility space of goods acquisition and dispersal strategies.
+and as each two separate attractor basins within a variegated possibility space of goods acquisition and dispersal strategies.
 With changes in technology, one basin of attraction has, over time become more viable (therefore deeper), and the other seems to have shrunk back in relevance and depth.
 We seem to have arrived at a tipping point today, where the minimizing forces favoring e-commerce vs physical commerce have shifted.
 That said, the legacy system tends to persist (old habits die hard).
+Enter a global pandemic: this is a great example of a system perturbation, which shakes up standard patterns of behavior.
+Indeed, Covid caused many people who had never shopped online to try this behavior, and realize that it does, indeed, minimize effort in new ways.
+This kind of system disturbance has moved many people out of their taken for granted regime of behavior, and caused them to move into new regimes.

 We can see from this example how a system perturbation can act as a kind of productive 'shock' that, if large enough, is able to move a system out of a prior attractor state and potentially into a new regime.